jamillan/PodFather/README.md

 sql -> PosGres SQL transoformation notebook

-lag_analysis -> time_analysis.ipynb looks at estimates of response of the tweetbot ( worst case scenario is 20 seconds)
+lag_analysis -> time_analysis.ipynb looks at estimates of response of the tweetbot ( worst case scenario is 20 seconds with probabiltyof only ~ 1%)

-url_cleaner ->  the url_cleaner.ipynb detects malfunctioning podcasts urls
+url_cleaner ->  the web-crawler notebook url_cleaner.ipynb (written in parallel or optimization purposes)  detects malfunctioning podcasts urls